David Asman Chronicles his Fascinating Career as a Prominent Journalist, and his Love for Cigars

 Jon Shakill: What are some of your favorite spirits?

 David Asman: My favorite bourbon is Woodford Reserve.
 I still like Maker’s Mark, but I usually go for Woodford Reserve.
-Usually about once every 2 weeks I’ll decide to sip on a shot either before dinner, or after dinner with a cigar.
+Usually about once every two weeks I’ll decide to sip on a shot either before dinner, or after dinner with a cigar.
 My sister-in-law makes one hell of a mojito which I enjoy occasionally.
 Most of the time when I have a cigar, I actually prefer to have a nice cup of coffee which I think pairs great.
 Every once in a while I may also have a nice port with a cigar.

 Jon Shakill: Do you have any cigar-related collections?